juliaselma/playwright-carto-tests/documents/TEST_PLAN.md

 ---

-#### 🧪TC-1 Full Workflow: Positive Result (Data, Metadata & Map)
+### 🧪TC-1 Full Workflow: Positive Result (Data, Metadata, Map & Sync)

 Positive Result (Meets Criteria):

 Description:

-Verify that the end-to-end workflow correctly generates a map from data meeting a specific spatial criterion.
-This includes validating data integrity, key metadata metrics in intermediate and final nodes, and the final map output.
+Verify that the complete end-to-end workflow correctly generates and synchronizes a map based on updated spatial criteria.
+This test validates initial data integrity (Requirement 1), key metadata metrics (Requirement 2), map output (Requirement 2), and the automatic synchronization of the map when the input filter is changed (Requirement 3).

-Steps:
+#### I. Setup and Initial Validation (California - CA)

-1. Create Workflow with retail_stores and usa_states_boundaries datasets.
+1. Create Workflow: Start the workflow using the retail_stores and usa_states_boundaries datasets.

-2. Configure a Simple Filter to select the geometry for the state of California.
+2. Initial Filter: Configure a Simple Filter to select the geometry for the state of California (CA).

-3. Connect the match output of the Simple Filter to the filter input of the Spatial Filter.
+3. Connect Nodes: Connect the Simple Filter's match output to the Spatial Filter's filter input.
+Connect the retail_stores output to the Spatial Filter's source input.

-4. Connect retail_stores to the source input of the Spatial Filter.

-5. Execute the workflow.

-6. Select the Spatial Filter node and review key metadata (Rows, Cols, Updated At).
+4. Execute & Metadata Check (R2): Execute the workflow.
+Select the Spatial Filter node and review key metadata (Rows, Cols, Updated At).

+5. Data Validation (R1): The Spatial Filter's result table must only contain data spatially intersecting with California (Validate: the state column must contain 'CA' and tolerate the known bug 'NV').

-7. Connect the match output of the Spatial Filter to the Create Builder Map.
+6. Create Map (R2): Connect the Spatial Filter's match output to the Create Builder Map node.

-8. Execute the Create Builder Map node and review key metadata.
+7. Execute & Get URL (R3 Prep): Execute the Create Builder Map node.
+Review metadata and retrieve/save the persistent map URL for later use.

-9. Open the map in a new tab.
+8. Open & Validate Map Content: Open the map in a new tab (using the method that relies on the workflow click).

-Expected result:
+9. Close the map tab.

+#### II.
+Synchronization Cycle (Texas - TX)
+10. Update Filter: Modify the configuration of the Simple Filter to select the geometry for the state of Texas (TX).

+11. Re-Execute: Execute the complete workflow.

-A. Data Validation: The result table for the Spatial Filter contains rows that spatially intersect with California (Validation: the state column must contain 'CA' and the test is currently set to tolerate the known data bug 'NV').
+12. Intermediate Data Check: Select the Spatial Filter node and validate that the state column in the result table now correctly reflects only data for 'TX'.

+13. Reopen Map (R3): Reopen the exact same map URL (the one saved in step 7) only containing data with state code 'TX'.

+14. Close the map tab.

+#### Expected result:

+A. Data Validation (R1/R2): The Spatial Filter and Map data tables must accurately reflect the currently applied filter (CA in Cycle I, TX in Cycle II).

-B. Metadata (R2): The Spatial Filter and Create Builder Map nodes must display the ROWS, COLS, and updated at metrics as visible and correctly populated.
+B. Metadata (R2): The Spatial Filter and Create Builder Map nodes must consistently display visible and correctly populated ROWS, COLS, and Updated At metrics after both executions.

-C. Map Output: The map is successfully generated and only visualizes the filtered points of sale.
+C. Map Synchronization (R3): The map remains persistent at the original URL, and its content automatically updates to reflect the new workflow results (Texas), demonstrating successful synchronization.

 ---

-#### 🧪TC-2 Full Workflow: Negative Result (Data Exclusion)
+### 🧪TC-2 Full Workflow: Negative Result (Data Exclusion)

 Negative Result (Does Not Meet):